-- People will need help applying for private insurance and Medicaid through the Illinois Health Insurance Marketplace. - There are local agencies that have received state and federal funding to provide In-Person assistance, enrollment and outreach as well as volunteer Certified Application Counselor (CAC) organizations like CCHCC.
-Note: CCHCC is not doing in-person appointments at this time. - Open enrollment: November 1, 2021 January 15, 2022, for insurance to start as early as January 1, 2022.
+- People will need help applying for private insurance and Medicaid through the Illinois Health Insurance Marketplace. - There are local agencies that have received state and federal funding to provide In-Person assistance, enrollment and outreach as well as volunteer Certified Application Counselor (CAC) organizations like CCHCC. - Open enrollment: November 1, 2023 January 15, 2024, for insurance to start as early as January 1, 2024.